 People often forget and sometimes fantasize.
-This paper reports a large-scale experiment on memory errors and their relation to preferential traits including time preference and attitudes toward risk and ambiguity.
-We observe systematic incidences of false memory in favor of positive events and selective amnesia in forgetting negative events.
-Intriguingly, both positive delusion and positive confabulation significantly relate to present bias, but this is not the case for positive amnesia.
-In an intra-person, multiple-self model, we demonstrate that positive false memory, rather than selective amnesia, serves to enhance confidence in one's future self in equilibrium, thereby accounting for our experimental finding.
+This paper reports a large-scale experiment on memory errors and their relation to preferential traits including time preference, attitudes toward risk and ambiguity, and psychological traits such as anticipatory feelings.
+We observe systematic incidences of false memory in favor of positive events and positive amnesia in forgetting past negative events.
+Both positive delusion and positive confabulation significantly relate to present bias, but this is not the case for positive amnesia.
+In an intra-person, multiple-self model, we demonstrate that positive false memory, rather than selective amnesia, serves to enhance confidence in one's future self in equilibrium, thereby accounting for our empirical findings.

-Keywords: false memory, amnesia, delusion, confabulation, present bias
+Keywords: false memory, amnesia, delusion, confabulation, present bias, anticipatory utility

 JEL Classification: C91, D03, D83, Z13